 - 1. Number of Dancers: 3-7 - 2.
 Music: Teams may use their own music in the first round.
 Organizer's music in Break Dance style will be used in the final round. - 3.
-Duration of Performance: 150-240 seconds (2:30 4 minutes) of each team's performance may be danced using the team's music.

-The "Semifinal-Battle" (3. and 4. place) will last about 5 - 10 minutes.
-The "Final-Battle" 10 - 15 (20) minutes, according to the Supervisors decision.
-The last minute will be announced.

-- 4. Tempo: No restrictions. - Typical Break Dance Elements: Same as for Break Dance Solos, plus: Acrobatics should have some style continuation.
+Duration of Performance in the first round (Show): 150-180 seconds (2:30 3:00 minutes) of each team's performance may be danced using the team's music.
+In case that the music is too long or short the team will be disqualified. - The "Semifinal-Battle" (3. and 4. place) will last about 5 10 minutes.
+The "Final-Battle" 10 15 (20) minutes, according to the Supervisors decision.
+The last minute will be announced. - 4.
+Tempo: No restrictions. - 5.
+Typical Break Dance Elements: Same as for Break Dance Solos, plus: Acrobatics should have some style continuation.
 Choreography for the exhibition to the team's own music must be a clear performance of a team, not just a demonstration of unrelated solo performances.
 Musicality, difficulty of movements and figures, originality and team variability will all be highly evaluated.
 Synchronized movements, shadow standing, mirror positions and smooth transitions of these components from one into another, along with choreographic variability and work with space will also be evaluated.
-All typical elements of Break Dance should be performed - Styles - Pop Locking - Power moves - Electric Boogie. - 6.
+All typical elements of Break Dance should be performed Styles Pop Locking Power moves Electric Boogie. - 6.
 If one team disturbs another team's performance or endangers another team's safety, a loss of evaluation points will result. - 7.
 The final 'battle' portion of each contest shall consist of individual performances of dancers from the competing teams in which each dancer must dance his or her solo part at least one time, and the team's performance will be judged as a whole. - 8.
 Based on the first round results, the Chairman of Judges will determine the order of "battles" between 1st 2nd ranked teams and the 3rd 4th ranked teams. - 9.
-All other rules are as outlined under BREAK DANCE SOLO. - 10.
+All other rules are as outlined under Break Dance Solo. - 10.
 Procedure of Break Dance Team competition